OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 **7) If you wanted a record of your software environment or wanted to share it so others could replicate it, it is possible to export conda environments:**

-    $ conda env export -n obds-py3
+    $ conda env export -n obds_py3

 **8) You can redirect the output to a file that you can share and recreate your environment from**

-    $ conda env export -n obds-py3 > my_environment.yml
+    $ conda env export -n obds_py3 > my_obds_environment.yml

-### C) Final steps
+### C) Final steps - update your .bashrc to activate your obds enviroment

-**Once you have created your environment, you might want to modify your `.bashrc` file to do the following:**

-1) Point to your conda installation by adding the source command we did right at the beginning to your `.bashrc`

-*Note - sourcing conda is not necessary if you have the following in your .bashrc.
-This may be added automatically during the Miniconda install.*

-    # >>> conda initialize >>>
-    # !!
-Contents within this block are managed by 'conda init' !!
-    __conda_setup="$('/full/path/to/obds_conda/bin/conda' 'shell.bash' 'hook' 2> /dev/null)"
-    if [ $? -eq 0 ]; then
-        eval "$__conda_setup"
-    else
-        if [ -f "/full/path/to/obds_conda/etc/profile.d/conda.sh" ]; then
-            . "/full/path/to/obds_conda/etc/profile.d/conda.sh"
-        else
-            export PATH="/full/path/to/obds_conda/bin:$PATH"
-        fi
-    fi
-    unset __conda_setup
-    # <<< conda initialize <<<
+    $ nano ~/.bashrc

+Then on the line below `conda activate base` that we added at the beginning of this tutorial (step 8) add a line to activate your obds environment (replace obds_py3 with whatever you called your obds env in step 3 above)

+    conda activate obds_py3

-2) Use an alias to load your conda environments. *Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path - this is useful later on in pipelines*
+*Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path - this is useful later on in pipelines*

-Step 1 and 2 can be done in an individual step by adding an alias that sources and activates conda e.g.
+If you don't want your conda environment to load by default everytime your on the cluster you can add an alias to your .bashrc that sources and activates conda so that you can just type the alias when you want them to load.

     alias obds_py3='source <conda path> && conda activate base && conda activate obds-py3'

 #### YAY!
 You now have a fully set up software environment that you can modify!!

 If you come across extra software in the course that wasn't installed via the YAML file you can use the `mamba install` command to add the software to your existing environment - or if you would like to test some new software out you can create a new minimal environment to test it in.

 ## Section 4: Install conda and create a new conda environment on your local machine